Structural Defects In Logan

 Examples of major structural defects include loose balustrades and rails, termite damage found in walls, unstable treads on steps as well as excessive rust in the roofing and gutters.

-Examples of minor structural defects include paint flaking, debris in gutter, impact damage to interior walls, lino deterioration and ceiling stains.
+Examples of minor structural defects include paint flaking, debris in the gutter, impact damage to interior walls, lino deterioration and ceiling stains.

 These present no immediate danger to residents or visitors.